pi-star-2025/pi_star/EYE_CANDY.md

 At birth everyone makes Anti-DMT (mentioned earlier).
 This is light criss-crossed the fastest it ever goes most people's lives.
 And it then takes high amounts of DMT or a perfect life story or death pheremones from earth/sun/multiverse to reconcile this Anti-DMT.

-It is in the in the very center of the hypothalamus.
+It is in the very center of the hypothalamus.

 It can be referenced actually by squeezing inside of yourself as far as you possibly can.